sustainableui/sustainableui.github.io/src/pages/future-plans.md

   - created this page under SUI Ecosystem section
   - supplied additional content to pages under Core Principles, Primitives, UX and Headless Solutions sections
   - added POC implementation to Edge section by [Fershad Irani](https://www.linkedin.com/in/fershad/) (Taiwan) that uses Cloudlfare Workers as an example of implementing Sustainable UI

+{% callout title="This page is getting updated constantly!" %}
+Come back later or follow us on [Twitter](https://twitter.com/sustainableui) to receive regular updates about latest work on Sustainable UI.
+{% /callout %}